GeoSensorWebLab/awm-styles/DEVELOPMENT.md

 ## Compiling the Project File

+TODO: Move compiling to deployment, as it will generate XML files for Mapnik.

 The project file for Arctic Web Map style is modified from the project file from openstreetmap-carto.
 This is necessary for these reasons:

 * Output projection for the map under the tiles is now EPSG:3573